JEKimLab/ICLR2025_SpuriousDataPruning/README.md

 ## References

-A lot of our experiments are built on top of implementations provided by the following papers:
+Many of our experiments are built on top of implementations provided by the following papers:

 1. [Just Train Twice: Improving Group Robustness without Training Group Information](https://arxiv.org/pdf/2107.09044)